TonyChoiMS/EditorCalculator/README.md

 # EditorCalculator

->Swipe Up, you can use many kinds of formula.
+>Swipe Up, you can use many kinds of formula. <br />
 >Swipe down, you can see calculate hisotrys.
 >In calculator display swipe left of right, you can delete text.
 >You can choice Calculator Color Theme.